sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 **The good**

 - out of the box monitoring of sever and browser (needs adding Google Analytics like script)
+- can be added without access to the code.
+This does not allow full capabilities (dependency tracking and pref monitoring is available), but most of them.
 - auto detected HTTP requests and ADO queries (SQL queries)
 - 1 GB a month free
 - has data limits